West Row: Parish Council

 The parish was formerly part of the parish of Mildenhall, on 1 April 2019 it became a separate parish, following a successful campaign led by village resident John Smith, who was later awarded the Honorary Freedom of the Parish for his efforts.
 Following the 2019 local elections, nine members were elected and the first West Row Parish Council meeting was held at St Peter's Church hall on Wednesday 15 May 2019, where Michael Peachey was elected by the council as its first chairman.

 Education

-West Row is home to West Row Community Primary, a small village school.
+West Row is home to West Row Academy, a small village school.